 November 11.
 It's hard to explain demurrage currency, because it works by creating an economic system fundamentally different from the one we're used to.
 I'm going to call these two systems fire economies and water economies.
-(Coincidentally, there is already an acronym FIRE for "finance, insurance, and real estate", the main elements of the speculative bubble economy that replaced the manufacturing economy in America after domestic oil peaked in the early 1970's.)
+(Coincidentally, there is already an acronym FIRE for "finance, insurance, and real estate", the main elements of the speculative economy that replaced the manufacturing economy in America after domestic oil peaked in the early 1970's.)

 In a "fire" economy, money makes money, the same way that fire catches more things on fire.
 A very small fire is hard to keep going, but a large fire is hard to put out, and it tends to grow and consume everything in its path.
 There's a saying: turning ten dollars into twenty dollars is very difficult, but turning ten million into twenty million is inevitable.
 This is not a natural law but a human law, created by human rules.
 The two big ones are interest and rent.
 Both depend on deeper rules that money and land can be "owned" by someone who is not using them, and on top of that, they allow the "owners" to leverage their wealth/power into more wealth/power, by charging fees to non-"owning" users.
 The result is a giant river of money flowing from the have-nots to the haves, so that wealth and poverty, power and weakness, are in positive feedback loops.
-Because the only negative feedback is collapse, collapse is inevitable, and often violent.
+And the only negative feedback is collapse.

 In a "water" economy, wealth and poverty have negative feedback, and masses of money are like waves in the ocean -- the higher they get, the more they are pulled down by gravity, and the lower the troughs get, the more they are filled in.
 There are waves, even big waves, but they move around, and individual water molecules are constantly moving up and down.
 It's easy to make money because it's easy to lose money.
 In fact, in a system without perpetual growth, the only way to have upward mobility is to have equal downward mobility.

-We can build a water economy simply by setting up rules that make concentrations of money shrink over time.
+We can build a water economy by setting up rules that make concentrations of money shrink over time.
 If this is the normal behavior of the system, and if everyone knows it, then people who find themselves with extra money will not hoard it, but spend it buying goods and services from people with less money, and then those people will spend it instead of hoarding it, and the wave will keep moving.
 And because negative feedback is built in, the system has equilibrium, and economic collapse is not necessary.